J-Salt/track-planner/README.md

 - email
 - activitiesId (to link to collection of activites)
 - eventGroup
+- image (not sure how this will be stored in Firebase yet.
+Maybe id to refer to image stored seperately?)
 - type (c or a, coach or athlete)

 ### Activity